Meterbit/PIXLPAL-M1/components/ESP-Mail-Client/README.md

 Minimum 200k flash space device is recommended for library installation and user code.

-The minimum ram requirement is based on the applications (SMTP and IMAP).
+The minimum ram requirement is based on the Mtb_Applications (SMTP and IMAP).
 IMAP application may required up to 20k memory while SMTP application required much less memory.

 ## Table of Contents